ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 ```

 Again this results in a nice straight chain of CTEs and even though the where
-clause is last the A table is constrained properly.
+clause is last the `A` table is constrained properly.

-It's important not to fork the chain... if you do that then whatever
+It's important not to fork the chain in the query plan, if that happens then whatever
 came before the fork must be materialized for use in both branches.
 That can be quite bad because then the filtering might come after the
 materialization.
 This is an example that is quite bad.